Efficient Noisy Quantum State and Process Tomography: Discussion

 \section{Discussion}

 Efficiently characterizing noisy quantum states and processes is a fundamental challenge.
-We propose a provably efficient learning algorithm handling both unital and non-unital channels, generalizing prior art to arbitrary input states.
-Notably, our algorithm maintains sample and runtime efficiency across the entire noise spectrum, from the noiseless limit ($\gamma=0$) to constant noise levels ($\gamma=\Theta(1)$).
-Crucially, this efficiency extends to arbitrary circuit depths, as the preceding evolution history is implicitly contracted within the terminal coefficients to be learned.
+In this work, we develop a learning framework for noisy random quantum circuits that covers both noisy quantum state tomography and noisy quantum process tomography.
+For unital noisy states, Pauli-path damping yields a compact learnable representation in the constant-noise, logarithmic-depth regime, while deeper constant-noise circuits are already close to the noise-induced fixed point at the target precision.
+For process learning, the Heisenberg-picture formulation extends the framework to both unital and non-unital i.i.d. single-qubit noise channels and enables prediction for arbitrary input states.
+The process-learning guarantees split into two complementary regimes: constant noise gives a sharper polynomial scaling in the logarithmic-depth regime, whereas arbitrary noise strength admits a depth-independent, input-agnostic algorithm with polynomial scaling in the constant accuracy, maintaining sample and runtime efficiency across the entire noise spectrum, from the noiseless limit ($\gamma=0$) to constant noise levels ($\gamma=\Theta(1)$)

 Functionally, our work serves as a ``learning-theoretic dual'' to classical simulation~\citep{gil-fusterRelationTrainabilityDequantization2025}.
-While simulation algorithms predict outcomes by aggregating dominant Pauli paths based on known circuit parameters~\citep{aharonovPolynomialTimeClassicalAlgorithm2023,angrisaniSimulatingQuantumCircuits2025,schusterPolynomialtimeClassicalAlgorithm2025}, our approach identifies these statistically significant terms directly from measurement data, solving the inverse problem without requiring priors on circuit depth or architecture~\citep{chen2023learnability}.
+While simulation algorithms predict outcomes by aggregating dominant Pauli paths based on known circuit parameters~\citep{aharonovPolynomialTimeClassicalAlgorithm2023,angrisaniSimulatingQuantumCircuits2025,schusterPolynomialtimeClassicalAlgorithm2025}, our approach identifies the effective terminal Pauli coefficients directly from measurement data, solving the inverse problem without requiring prior knowledge on circuit depth or architecture~\citep{chen2023learnability}.
 This offers a complementary benchmarking perspective to standard certification methods~\citep{eisertQuantumCertificationBenchmarking2020}.